willpinha/dino/README.md

 It also follows the Go philosophy, which is to maintain simplicity and not apply breaking changes or major versions all the time.
 This makes Dino an easy-to-use and stable library in the long term

-## Documentation

-### Installation
+## Installation

 Want to try Dino?
-Go get the package below and start reading the next sections of this documentation
+Go get the package below and start reading the next sections of the documentation

 ```
 go get github.com/willpinha/dino
 ```

+## Documentation

 ## License

+Dino is under the [MIT license](LICENSE)